saransh738/COL772-Language-Identification/README.md

 "langid": "es"
 ````
 * The data consists of text from 13 different languages.
 Text within each sample is written in a single dominant script, i.e., the Roman script.

+## Approach:
+In this assignment, you will explore non-neural techniques for classification like Naïve Bayes, Logistic Regression, SVMs, Random Forests, etc. You can start by building a baseline using any of these models with unigrams as features.
+We recommend that you thoroughly review the data, build new features that you think are best for this problem, and improve over the baseline.
+We provide a few suggestions below.
+* We have provided a training and validation split of the training data.
+You don’t have to use this specific split.
+You can do anything you wish with this data (including resplitting to create a test set, etc)
+* You can explore different balancing strategies to handle class imbalance.
+* You can just experiment with different regularisation strategies for your model.
+For instance, you can consider  L2-regularization for Logistic Regression.
+* Besides unigrams, you can consider bi-gram and tri-gram features.
+On the other end, you can explore sub-word-level features, too.
+* Consider working with the features by using techniques such as removal of stop words and infrequent words, and TF-IDF weighting.
+* Design regular expressions to identify characteristic patterns in the samples and use them as features.
+* Using trained word embeddings or neural models or any method that uses neural models is strictly prohibited.
+* Perform a good hype-parameter search and select the ones that work the best.
+* You can also explore strategies like One v/s One, One v/s All for Multiclass classification.